Business Loans

 • Number of shares that the corporation will issue

 You would submit your articles of incorporation to your state’s secretary of state office in person or by email, mail or fax.
-The fee for filing articles of incorporation is typically around $100.
+The fee for filing articles of incorporation typically ranges from $50 to $300.

 6. Write your corporate bylaws